camunda/blog.camunda.org/content/post/2019/03/camunda-optimize-24-released.md

 All of these reports are of course combinable with filters, which gives you maximum flexibility for creating the report you need.

-These new decision report types finally allow users to analyse and improve decision tables in the same way that's possible for processes, broadening the scope of Camunda Optimize in a meaningful way.
 {{< figure caption="Decision Report showing evaluated rule count" src="decision-reports.png">}}

 ## Gradient Bars